 No estate agent shall, without just cause, divulge to any third party any confidential information obtained by him concerning the business affairs, trade secrets or technical methods or processes of a client or any party to a transaction in respect of which he acted as an estate agent.

-The full text of the Estate Agency Affairs Board’s Code of Conduct can be downloaded at the EAAB’s website.
+The full text of the Estate Agency Affairs Board’s Code of Conduct was originally downloadable at the EAAB’s website.

 Do you know about modern estate agents who use technology to improve your chances of selling quickly?
 If you’re looking to sell, you need to talk to us!